smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

 The `List` and `Set` mappings can use [Indexed Properties](indexed-properties.md) to map configuration values in mapping groups.

+!!! info

+    A `List` mapping is backed by an `ArrayList`, and a `Set` mapping is backed by a `HashSet`.

 ## Maps

-A config mapping is also able to map a `Map`:
+A config mapping is also able to map a `Map`.

+- A member with a `Map` type requires an additional configuration name added to the configuration path of the `Map` member to act as a map key
+- The additional configuration name maps a Map entry with the configuration name as the `Map` entry key and the configuration value as the Map entry value

 ```java
 @ConfigMapping(prefix = "server")